Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 32

-Piazzale Michelangelo is dedicated to the great Renaissance artist Michelangelo, offering a beautiful panoramic view that embraces the heart of Florence and the Arno.
-It is the most famous observation point of the city and is certainly a must for tourists visiting the city.
-Today the square is crowded with tourists, stalls and a large bronze reproduction of Michelangelo's David.
+Piazzale Michelangelo is dedicated to the great Renaissance artist Michelangelo and offers a beautiful panoramic view spanning the heart of Florence and the Arno River.
+It's the most famous vantage point for the city's skyline and is a must-see for tourists visiting the city.
+Today, the square is crowded with tourists, stalls, and a large bronze reproduction of Michelangelo's David.

 30 minutes Admission ticket free